Back to blogSaaS spend

 The math, with real prices

-Take a 200-person SaaS company in 2026.
-Sales team of 60.
-Customer support team of 25.
-Marketing team of 18.
+Take an 8,000-employee enterprise in 2026.
+Sales org with 120 SDRs.
+Customer support of 150.
+Marketing of 80.
 Three contracts up for renewal in the next six months.
-We use the per-seat prices our calculator models against — these are negotiated mid-market rates, not the higher list prices vendors quote to companies that don't ask.
+We use the per-seat prices our calculator models against — these are negotiated mid-market enterprise rates, not the higher list prices vendors quote to companies that don't ask.

 Salesforce.
-80 contracted seats at $100/seat/month (the typical mid-market negotiated rate; Salesforce list price is $165 and you should be nowhere near it).
-Annual spend: $96,000.
+200 contracted seats at $100/seat/month (the typical negotiated rate at this scale; Salesforce list price is $165 and you should be nowhere near it).
+Annual spend: $240,000.
 Login rate: 92%.
 By the legacy metric, this stack is "healthy" — only 8% unused.
 Now look at engaged usage.
-Of the 74 logged-in seats, only 44 are creating records, advancing pipeline, or running reports.
-The other 30 are reading dashboards and pulling account history.
+Of the 184 logged-in seats, only 110 are creating records, advancing pipeline, or running reports.
+The other 74 are reading dashboards and pulling account history.

 Now run the AiSDR overlay.
 AiSDR is $900/mo flat-fee.
-Its catalog compression on Outreach is 55% (per-tool, not blended across the rest of the SDR stack — that distinction matters).
-Math at 50 SDRs:
+Its catalog compression on Outreach is 30% (per-tool, not blended across the rest of the SDR stack — that distinction matters; the Apollo aiReplacementPotential ceiling on the tool record is higher, but per-agent compression is always the AgentToolImpact row, never the tool ceiling).
+Math at 120 SDRs:

 Try the free calculator — 15 seconds, no signup.
 Plug in your three biggest contracts and see both numbers.